 Do you dream of working in the Visual Effects (VFX) industry on the latest commercial or next blockbuster?
-Our course is perfect for those looking to gain knowledge of 3D VFX and Compositing, the degree will provide you with the professional skills that the industry is looking for or even to start your own studio.
+Our course is perfect for those looking to gain knowledge of 3D VFX and 2D Compositing, providing you with the professional skills that the industry is looking for or even to start your own studio.

-Learn to be a creative artist from day one - working in industry-style studios using the latest tools and techniques and working as part of a team on high quality creative projects.
-You’ll have intensive, hands-on tutorials with industry-trained tutors, who alongside practising professionals will provide regular feedback on your work.
+Become a digital artist - studying in industry-style studios using the latest tools and techniques, and working as part of a team on high-quality creative projects.
+You’ll have hands-on tutorials run by industry-trained tutors and will receive feedback on your work from practising professionals.

-You'll graduate studio ready with a professional portfolio of work to show employers and a degree validated by the University of Kent - known as the UK's European University, it is ranked 23rd in The Guardian University Guide 2017.
+You'll graduate studio ready, with a professional portfolio of work to show employers, and a degree awarded by the University of Kent.

 - Institution code: P34

 - Location: London campus